How to Calculate Harmonic Mean in Python (statistics.harmonic_mean, SciPy, and Manual Methods)

-The harmonic mean is a type of average, often used in situations where you want to find the average rate or ratio.
+The harmonic mean is a type of average useful for rates and ratios, and this guide shows how to calculate harmonic mean in Python using the built-in statistics module, SciPy, or manual formulas.
 Let’s see how to calculate harmonic mean in Python.

 harmonic mean